sailinglab/pgm-spring-2019/_pages/description.md

 ### final project

-The class project will be carried out in groups of 2 or 3 people, and has four main parts: a proposal, a midway report, a final report, and a poster/oral presentation.
+The class project will be carried out in groups of 3 or 4 people, and has four main parts: a proposal, a midway report, a final report, and a poster/oral presentation.
 The project is an integral part of this class, and is designed to be as similar as possible to researching and writing a conference-style paper.

-Please see the project page for more information about the final project.
+Please see the [project page](https://sailinglab.github.io/pgm-spring-2019/project/) for more information about the final project.

 ### late policy

-You will be allowed 2 total homework late days without penalty for the entire semester.
+You will be allowed **2 total homework late days** without penalty for the entire semester.
 You may be late by 1 day on two different homework assignments or late by 2 days on one homework.
 Once those days are used, you will be penalized according to the following policy: